CycloneDX/guides/MBOM/en/0x20-Object-Model.md

 ![Object Model - output type](images/Object-Model/inputType.svg)

+#### `inputType`

+Describes different types of possible inputs to workflows, tasks, triggers and other objects in the model.

+#### `resourceReferenceChoice`

+This type is used to reference one of the CycloneDX types that points to a resource.

+Specifically for inputs, they can describe the `source` of the input data, the `target` for the input data and/or a `resource` that adds additional data to the input.

+For example, the `source` of input data may be the output from a previous `task`, while conversely the output of a `task` can declare its intended `target`.

+#### `parameter`

+A representation of a functional parameter.

+#### `property`

+A `property` is a lightweight, name-value pair and defined as part of the core CycloneDX specification.

+#### `attachment`

+An `attachment` Specifies the metadata (e.g., content type, encoding, etc.) and content for an content data and defined as part of the core CycloneDX specification.

 ## outputType relationships

 ![Object Model - input type](images/Object-Model/inputType.svg)

+#### `outputType`

+Describes different types of possible outputs from workflows, tasks, triggers and other objects in the model.

+Most of the object attributes are identical to those described in the [inputType relationships](#inputtype-relationships) section.

 ## resourceReferenceChoice explained

 ![Object Model - resource reference choice](images/Object-Model/resourceReferenceChoice.svg)

+#### `resourceReferenceChoice`

+This type is used composite existing  CycloneDX reference types allowing different parts of a model to "point to" resources either defined within other parts with the same BOM document, another BOM or external to the BOM using a URL.

+These include:

+* **bomLinkElementType** - Descriptor for an element in a BOM document.
+See https://cyclonedx.org/capabilities/bomlink/.
+* **refLinkType** - Descriptor for an element identified by the attribute `bom-ref` in the same BOM document.
+In contrast to `bomLinkElementType`.
+* **externalReference** - This type is used to reference a resource external to the current BOM document using a `url`.

 <div style="page-break-after: always; visibility: hidden">
 \newpage